policy grievances modified Mon Oct 10 2022 13:55:16 GMT-0400 (Eastern Daylight Time)

 Informal/Alternative Dispute Resolution Processes, Mediation Services

-The authority to make a final administrative decision with respect to an employee grievance is exercised by the employee’s department head or director, provided such individual serves at least three levels removed from the employee, else the next higher level in the chain of command above the level of department head or director; else the employee’s Vice President or Dean (provided such individual serves at least two levels removed from the employee).
-The grievance authority for employees who report directly to a vice president, dean, or executive vice president will be the Executive Vice President (although this will reduce the number of steps in the grievance process).
+The authority to make a final administrative decision with respect to an employee grievance is exercised by the employee’s department head or director, provided such individual serves at least three levels above the employee, otherwise the next higher level in the chain of command above the level of department head or director; otherwise the employee’s vice president or dean (provided such individual serves at least two levels above the employee).
+The grievance authority for employees who report directly to a vice president, dean, or executive vice president will be the executive vice president (although this will reduce the number of steps in the grievance process).

 RESPONSIBLE UNIVERSITY DEPARTMENT/DIVISION

 August 11, 2017: Addition regarding administrators is consistent with Redbook Article 2.3, Sec,2.3.2

 Revision Date(s): November 1, 2011; August 11, 2017 (effective November 30, 2017); May 27, 2020; October 27, 2020 (minor addition to Step 3 procedures); November 18, 2021 (minor changes to nomenclature); December 1, 2021 (minor edit to email); February 21, 2022 (minor edits); April 22, 2022 (minor edits); August 24, 2022 (minor edit)

 Reviewed Date(s): March 9, 2016; August 11, 2017